-Starting September 1, 2025, Indonesia has made arriving in the country easier with the launch of the All Indonesia Arrival Card.
+Indonesia is in the process of rolling out a unified digital arrival system, commonly referred to as the All Indonesia Arrival Card, which aims to combine immigration, customs, and health declarations into one platform.
 Developed by the Directorate General of Immigration in collaboration with Customs, the Ministry of Health, and the Quarantine Agency, this digital system pulls everything into one place.
-Instead of filling out multiple forms, you will now complete a single online entry portal that covers immigration, customs and health.
+Instead of filling out multiple forms, travellers are expected to complete a single online entry portal that will eventually cover immigration, customs, and health declarations.

-The All Indonesia Arrival Card can be filled out for free via allindonesia.imigrasi.go.id or through the official mobile app.
+When available, the All Indonesia Arrival Card can be filled out for free via the official immigration website or mobile app.
 You can submit it up to three days before arrival from your home country, or even upon landing in Indonesia.
 Once submitted, your information is automatically shared with the relevant agencies, making the entire entry process far smoother.

-As for us divers going to Bali, Sulawesi, Raja Ampat, or other Indonesian gems, this means less time at airport counters and more time and focus for chasing manta rays, pygmy seahorses, and coral walls.
+As the system is gradually introduced at major international entry points, for divers heading to Bali, Komodo, Raja Ampat, or Sulawesi, this means less time at airport counters and more time focused on chasing manta rays, pygmy seahorses, and coral walls.

 Think of it as your one-stop entry pass.
 Instead of juggling multiple slips of paper at the immigration counter, you’ll fill out one digital card.
-It applies to both Indonesian citizens and international travellers and is already live at these airports:
+It applies to both Indonesian citizens and international travellers.
+Initial pilot airports are expected to include:

 - Ngurah Rai International (Bali)